 Trying to get fit, but want to do it from the comfort of your home?
 Start here.

-Personal fitness has evolved from the glossy, sweat-filled, fake-tanned classes of the nineties, to the boutique fitness craze of the 2010s and now the focus is on personal fitness, where you live.
+Personal fitness has evolved from the glossy, sweat-filled, fake-tanned classes of the nineties to the boutique fitness craze of the 2010s.
+The focus is now on in-home workouts, with smarter fitness equipment.

-I mean, who had time to actually go to the gym before the nationwide lockdowns?
+I mean, who has time actually to go to the gym?
 Between traffic, days crammed with meetings, and family commitments, you were lucky to squeeze in a few laps of the pool before your three hours of sleep a day.
-Yeah, suburban life sucks.

 LIT Strength Machine